kavia-common/universal-application-framework-160-324/main_frontend/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

+Note: This workspace also contains a FastAPI backend (`../backend`) for AWS EC2 management and logging.
+See its README for setup.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React